Studies show that falls could be a valuable indicator for the work of early prevention of Parkinson.

 Changes in lifestyle, dietary supplements, support from a medical and paramedical personnel can slow the progression of certain types of diseases.
 For patients with Parkinson’s disease, a large part of the dopamine nervous system is severely damaged by before the appearance of symptoms common misfortune.
 Therefore the diagnosis is very late in the evolution of the problem.

-A case-control study in Sweden, published in the journal PLoS Medicine, has studied falls and hip fractures.
+The study has been published in the journal PLoS Medicine, has studied falls and hip fractures.
 The researchers found that patients of the parkinson disease had a current frequency of falls and hip fractures well above the average of the population and often long before the definitive diagnosis of the disease.

 The smaller motor problems that lead falls could , according to the researchers, be an excellent way for early diagnosis of Parkinson’s disease.
 In fact, this type of accident significantly involved the group that was studied up to 26 years before the Declaration and the official diagnosis of the disease.